OpenSpace/OpenSpace-Docs/content/milky-way/constellations/constellation-art/index.md

 There are two access points for the constellation art.
 One is the Scene Menu, in {menuselection}`Scene --> Milky Way --> Constellations --> Constellation Art`, but access is limited here to each individual constellation.
 If you want to turn an individual constellation's artwork on, then use the Scene Menu to access that asset.

-More often, we want to see all the constellation art at once---to see the entire night sky's constellations as figures, not lines.
+Sometimes, we want to see all the constellation art at once---to see the entire night sky's constellations as figures, not lines.
 To achieve this, use the Action Menu {menuselection}`Actions --> Constellations --> Art`.

 :::{figure} constellation_art_actions_menu.png